 - Preheat the oven to 325 degrees

-- Grease and flour (or line with parchment paper and grease) an 8x8 or 9x9 inch glass baking dish.
+- Grease and flour (or line with parchment paper and grease) an 8x8 inch GLASS baking dish.

 Make the chocolate/butter mixture

 - In a medium-sized saucepan, melt the butter and baking chocolate over medium-low heat.
 Whisk as everything melts, and keep whisking until everything is smooth, taking care not to burn the chocolate.
 (Take the saucepan off the heat before everything has melted if you have to to avoid burning.)
 Once smooth, take the saucepan off the heat if you haven't already.

 - Now add in the cocoa powder, and keep whisking!
 Once smooth, allow the mixture to cool for at least 5 minutes.

 - In a small mixing bowl, whisk together the sugar, flour, baking powder, salt, and chocolate chips.